hongkongkiwi/SSHKeys/README.md

 If you want to uinstall later simply do

 `rm -Rf "$HOME/.ssh/SSHKeys"`

 `rm "$HOME/.ssh/authorized_keys"`

-# Is this secure?
+## Is this secure?
-Seems fine to me as long as you keep your Github password safe (I recommend turning on two factor authentication)
+Seems fine to me as long as you keep your Github password safe (I recommend turning on two factor authentication).
+See below for some features that I think will make it more safe if implemented.

-I have considered in future getting the crontab script to email you if there are remote changes, seems like a reasonable precaution, but for now this feature is not implemented.

-# Contributing
+## Contributing

 If you want to improve my scripts please feel free to fork them and submit pull requests, or donate me some money for beer :-)